Home Up Feedback

 & "WHERE objectCategory='person' AND objectClass='user'"

 Date values are also enclosed in single quotes, but numeric values are not.
 Note also that you must be careful to include spaces in the correct locations.
-Some more examples of SQL syntax queries follow:
+If any string values in an SQL statement have single quote characters, the single quotes must be doubled.
+For example:

 "SELECT sAMAccountName, distinguishedName " _